medcomdk/MedComLandingPage/docs/assets/documents/FHIRValidationGovernance.md

 #### 2.1.1 Sender-side validation

-* The sender **SHALL** validate outgoing FHIR messages against the relevant FHIR Implementation Guide(s) (IG) before transmission.
+* The sender **SHALL** provide valid outgoing FHIR messages according to the relevant FHIR Implementation Guide(s) (IG) before transmission.
 This includes Acknowledgements.
 * Messages with validation errors **SHALL NOT** be sent unless explicitly approved by the responsible authority within the sending organization.

 #### 2.1.2 Receiver-side validation

-* The receiver **SHALL** validate all incoming messages before further processing.
+* The receiver **SHALL** ensure the validity of the received incoming messages before further processing.
 * Receivers **SHALL** accept non-critical warnings but **SHALL** reject messages that violate mandatory constraints and rules.
-* The sender **SHALL** validate received acknowledgements and ensure that they correctly reference the original message.
-If an Acknowledgement fails validation, the receiver **SHALL** contact the sending system through alternative communication channels to inform them that their acknowledgement messages are not conformant.
+* The sender **SHALL** ensure the validity of the received incoming acknowledgements and ensure that they correctly reference the original message.
+If an Acknowledgement is not valid, the receiver **SHALL** contact the sending system through alternative communication channels to inform them that their acknowledgement messages are not conformant.

 ### 2.2 FHIR Documents - Validation Governance